 - An IKEA Lennart 303.261.77 drawerset for tools.
 This €10 set fits perfect, though one could build something better.
 I glued magnets on the rear cross so drawers will not move during transport.
 A power drill case will fit underneath.

 - A lasercut 4mm plywood box for a laptop, same height at the banner, so an Ultimaker2Go box will fit on top. <.dxf>

-- The front and rear topbars can be removed for better access to the laser with a 3 mm hex key, which resides on the left.
+- The front and rear topbars can be removed for better access to the laser; with a 3 mm hex key, which resides in the orange holder on the left.
 Also a 5 mm key for periodic tightening of bolts.